Donmark2k/GD_summit/README.md

 ## ⭐️ Show your support <a name="support"></a>

+[Rita Daniel](https://github.com/RitaDee) has been of tremendous help so far.
-If you like this project...
+- Give a ⭐️ if you like this project!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to appreciate Microverse for providing the learning resources for this exercise, and I would specially thank   [Cindy Shin](https://www.behance.net/adagio07) who is the original author of this [design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
+I would like to appreciate [Microverse](https://www.microverse.org/) for providing the learning resources for this exercise, and I would specially thank   [Cindy Shin](https://www.behance.net/adagio07) who is the original author of this [design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>